 4 Things to Avoid

 - Style over safety – Many “Aerodynamic” adult bicycle helmets have sharp edges, such as a tail or rigid visors.
 If you are not participating in the Tour de France you don’t need the noticeably extra speed, and if you crash the “tail” might rotate the helmet (and your head) aside.
 Don’t give up on safety – for style.

-- Dark helmets – When you are on the road or on the trail, it is best to have bright helmet, so that others can see you.
+- Dark helmets – When you are on the road or the trail, it is best to have a bright helmet, so that others can see you.

 - Narrow straps – Wider and softer straps are more comfortable.
 Make sure that the straps are wide enough.

 - Tan lines – If you are bald, avoid helmets with too many ventilation holes, or wear a helmet Liner.